The Maica Release Process

 When Maica issues a new solution version, a number of artefacts will be published alongside any release, including the following:

-Release Notes are an essential part of any Maica release and we will publish these on our website as a page and downloadable PDF.
+Release Notes are an essential part of any Maica release and we will publish these on our as a and downloadable PDF.
 This will include all required post-installation steps and scripts in case you want to upgrade Maica yourself.

 If you are a current Maica client, you will be on our broadcast list so you will receive a special type of broadcast to announce a new release.
 This will then also includes links to all of the above for your convenience.
 Look out for these!